 What Is SIP Trunking?

-Also known as IP Trunking, SIP Trunking creates an alternative to connecting to the PSTN.
-SIP Trunk users are able to continue to use their existing telephone system and equipment (i.e. the telephones themselves), but cost is significantly reduced by replacing the traditional trunk (i.e. the copper wires over the PSTN) with the internet.
+Also known as IP Trunking, SIP Trunk creates an alternative to connecting to the PSTN.
+SIP Trunk provider allows users are able to continue to use their existing telephone system and equipment (i.e. the telephones themselves), but cost is significantly reduced by replacing the traditional trunk (i.e. the copper wires over the PSTN) with the internet.

 Many businesses will of course already have PBX equipment in place, and so by simply adding SIP Trunking to this existing system, business communications are improved and costs are saved as both voice and data are carried on the same line, thusly eliminating the need for any additional lines that may be used to send faxes or access the internet.